 Diaz figured out that Anatoly was the traitor and promises to take days to kill him.

-Ricardo Diaz can speak some Russians.
+Ricardo Diaz can speak some Russian.

 Rene becomes shell-shocked again, after nearly dying pulling an FBI agent who was paralyzed with fear from the exploding warehouse.